 - Patient is a Self-pay Patient who qualifies for assistance based on financial need as determined by Section IV.G.

-- Patient receives Qualifying Services;
+- Patient receives Qualifying Services; and

-- Presumptive Eligibility – Self-pay Patients who fall into one or more of the following categories will be considered eligible for financial assistance even in the absence of a completed Financial Assistance Application form upon confirmation of the applicable circumstance:
+- Presumptive Eligibility – Self-pay Patients who fall into one or more of the following categories will be considered eligible for financial assistance even in the absence of a completed Financial Assistance Application upon confirmation of the applicable circumstance: